-3 credits (PREREQUISITE: CAP 100) This course is a medical billing simulation where students will be able to utilize their insurance knowledge, medical terminology, and computer skills to successfully manage a mock medical practice.
-Students will have the opportunity to complete all aspects of the billing process from registration to filing of the insurance claim.
-Explanation of benefits will be generated and reimbursements will be applied to the appropriate simulated accounts.
+MED 250 - Medical Office Management 3 credits (PREREQUISITE: NONE)

+This course is a medical office simulation where students will be able to successfully manage a mock medical practice.
+Students will learn Students will have the opportunity to complete all aspects of the billing process from registration to filing of the insurance claim.
 Medical office procedures, including scheduling appointments, accounting, mail processing, and confidentiality regulations are also covered.

-MED 289 - Independent Study

-2-4 credits (PREREQUISITE: DEPART-MENTAL PERMISSION)
+MED 289 - Independent Study 2-4 credits (PREREQUISITE: DEPART-MENTAL PERMISSION)